XavierCodingClub/SortingDemo/README.md

 # SortingDemo

- p5 coded showing how sorting *looks*
+p5 code showing how sorting _looks_

+Heres a link to the p5 editor: https://editor.p5js.org/XavierCodingClub/sketches/e0A6kKBI1